Richard Goodchild

 Richard George Goodchild (born 18 July 1918 in Exeter, died 18 February 1968 in London) was a British provincial Roman archaeologist.
 He was one of the pioneers of archaeology in Libya.

 Education and career

-Goodchild's interest in archaeology was raised as a schoolboy at Cranleigh School, an independent boarding school in Surrey.
+Goodchild's interest in archaeology began as a schoolboy at Cranleigh School, a private boarding school in Surrey.
 From 1936, he attended the University of Oxford to study history.
-There he got to know the University of Oxford Archaeological Society who undertook excavations in the area around Oxford.
-During one of these excavations, Goodchild learned, among others, the archaeologist Olwen Brogan (1900–1989) and the later pioneer of aerial archaeology, John Bradford (1918-1975).
+There he joined the University of Oxford Archaeological Society which undertook excavations in the area around Oxford.
+During one of these excavations, Goodchild met, among others, the archaeologist Olwen Brogan and the later pioneer of aerial archaeology, John Spencer Purvis Bradford.
 While still a student, Goodchild and Bradford excavated the Gallo-Roman temple of Frilford in Oxfordshire.